-Benchmarking setup
+Benchmarking Setup

-Benchmarking data.
-Ref. compiled phospho-proteomics data from a comprehensive range of perturbation studies and used these data to comprehensively benchmark the performance of kinase activity inference methods.
-This benchmark data brings together 24 studies spanning 91 perturbations that are annotated with at least one upregulated or downregulated kinase.
-In each of the studies, the phosphorylation levels of phosphosites are quantified using MS. After applying quality control steps (as described in the "Methods"), we analyze a subset of this dataset
+Benchmarking data: [18] compiled phospho-proteomics data from a comprehensive range of perturbation studies and used these data to comprehensively benchmark the performance of kinase activity inference methods [39].
+This benchmark data brings together 24 studies spanning 91 perturbations that are annotated with at least one up-regulated or down-regulated kinase.
+In each of the studies, the phosphorylation levels of phosphosites are quantified using mass spectrometry.
+After applying quality control steps (as described in the methods), we analyze a subset of this dataset encompassing 80 perturbations and 53 636 phosphosites identified in at least one of these 80 perturbations.
+Overall, for these 80 perturbations, there are 128 kinase-perturbation annotations (which is considered gold standard) for 25 different kinases (listed in Supplementary Data 1).
+In our computational experiments, we use this dataset to assess the robustness of existing kinase activity inference methods and validate our algorithms.